SaiRupsa/Bill_Calculator/README.md

 # Bill_Calculator
-Calculates the bill payable for any order
+Calculates the bill that to be paid by the customer for the orders